Teal Leadership - People Development Magazine

 Trust vs control

-The coach assumes that the person has the answer already, they simply need to be reminded how to access it.
+The coach assumes that the person has the answer already; they simply need to be reminded how to access it.
 Their role is to guide decision-making and growth through questions.
 The primary goal is to raise self-awareness and ensure more complete thinking.

 Coaching is typically an advice-free zone where people are free to make mistakes.
 This also means they have to own these mistakes and carry the consequences.
-There are no bosses to buffer a junior from mistakes.
+There are no bosses to buffer a junior from errors.

 Distributed decision making